 As the name implies, the Related Subjects field can be used to associate other related Subjects with the item.
 Examples are the make of a vehicle (like Toyota or Volkswagen), the character depicted, or an associated franchise.

 We don't want to clutter the item page with too many links, so only add Subjects that are directly related.
 For example:

 - On an R2-D2 figure, add the R2-D2 character Subject and the Star Wars franchise Subject, but not the Disney corporation Subject (as a parent to the Star Wars Subject, the Disney subject is far enough removed from R2-D2 that adding it to the item's Related Subjects doesn't really add value).

 - On a Wayne Gretzky trading card, add the Wayne Gretzky athlete Subject and the team he played for (the Edmonton Oilers), but not the NHL Subject.

 - An action figure of Neo from The Matrix should have the Neo character Subject and the Matrix film Subject, but not Keanu Reeves, the actor who played the character.

-- There is no need to add every single character that is in a comic book or film (but main characters may be added).
+- There is no need to add every single character featured in a comic book or film (but main characters may be added).

 - We also decided against generic Subjects like Farming, Military, or Transportation as they would end up with millions of entries.

 Tips for Adding Subjects to Items

-- Subjects can be added or removed from existing Database Items by editing the item (go to the Database Item page, click the Edit menu, then click Edit again).
+- Subjects can be added or removed from existing Database Items by editing the item (go to the Database Item page, click the Edit menu, then click the Edit button).